temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 Search Attributes of type `Text` are broken up into words that match with the `=` operator.

-For example, if you have a custom `Text` Search Attribute named `Description` with either of the following values:
+For example, if you have a custom `Text` Search Attribute named `Description` with either of the following values—

 ```
 my-business-id-foobar
 my business id foobar
 ```

-then the following List Filter will match:
+—then the following List Filter matches—

 ```
 Description = 'foobar'
 ```

-but a partial word will not:
+—but a partial word does not:

 ```
 // Doesn't match